ljelen/te0890-utils/riscv_test/README.md

    See <https://github.com/SpinalHDL/VexRiscv/> for the original VexRiscv code.

  - Some of the software examples use PicoLibc.
-   PicoLibc is licensed under several variants of the BSD license.a
+   PicoLibc is licensed under several variants of the BSD license.

    See <https://github.com/picolibc/picolibc> for the PicoLibc source code.